United States Regiments & Batteries > New YorkInfantry

 1861

-July 18 Left State for Washington, D.C.
+July 18 Left New York for Washington, D.C.

-July 22 Colonel Kennedy died at Washington.
+July 22 Colonel William Kennedy died at Washington.
 Lieutenant Colonel Cogswell was promoted to colonel, Captain James J. Mooney of Company A was promoted to lieutenant colonel and Captain Peter Bowe of Company B was promoted to major

 July Duty in the Defenses of Washington, D. C.